 Man City clinches third Premier League title in four seasons

-Ending Liverpool's reign as champions gives Pep Guardiola a third Premier League title in four seasons, adding to the trio of domestic titles he won at both Barcelona and Bayern Munich as coach.

-And he could yet complete the season by ending his 10-year wait to win the Champions League again if City can beat Chelsea in the club's first European Cup final.
+Locked out of their stadium for a year due the pandemic, Manchester City fans couldn't resist gathering outside, waiting for the moment they'd be crowned champions for the third time in four seasons.

+It was a result not inside the Etihad Stadium but four miles (6.4 kilometers) across Manchester at their fiercest rival and nearest Premier League challenger that confirmed the title was reclaimed on Tuesday.

-Where once United dominated English football, now City is the force with five titles in 10 seasons since first lifting the Premier League trophy in 2012.
+Manchester United losing 2-1 to Leicester left City with an unassailable 10-point lead with three games remaining.
+Whereas United started the century dominating English football, now City is the force with five titles in 10 seasons and the biggest spenders on transfers and salaries.

-It was the influx of Abu Dhabi investment from 2008 that transformed a City side that was playing in the third tier until 1999 and whose only previous English titles were in 1937 and 1968.
+While United fans gather outside Old Trafford in protest, at City they come to celebrate the 13 years of investment from Abu Dhabi that has transformed the fortunes of a club that was playing in the third tier until 1999 and won two English titles in the previous century — in 1937 and 1968.

-It was Çağlar Söyüncü’s header that clinched the victory for Leicester that ended United’s faint hopes of catching its neighbor.
-City has built up an unassailable 10-point lead in the league and added a second trophy of the season to the League Cup won last month.
+Within minutes of the final whistle blowing at Old Trafford — after Çağlar Söyüncü’s 66th-minute header sealed the Leicester win that ended United's hopes of catching City — a “Champions” banner was unfurled over the entrance to the Etihad.

+Soon, fans were setting off blue flares and parading small replica Premier League trophies.
+They will finally be allowed back into the stadium — up to 10,000 of them — to see City collect the real trophy after the final game of the Premier League season against Everton on May 23.

 In a congested pandemic-impacted season that stretched the resources of teams, City was eight points from the lead in November languishing in 11th place after eight games.
 But Guardiola turned City's campaign around.